 There is a difficulty in spotting psychopaths.
 They are the type of people who have a talent in exploiting other individuals.
 What makes them different from sociopaths is their ability to pretend that they are good people with noble intentions.
 According to experts, psychopaths are good actors, which is a big factor in manipulating others.

 Sociopaths, on the other hand, do not possess the same trait.
 They do not have the flair in pretending that they care about others.
 Instead, their focus is only with respect to themselves and no one else.
 Sociopaths keep on acting without thinking thoroughly the consequences of their moves.

-A person who is considered as a psychopath or sociopath is one with antisocial personality disorder.
+A person who is considered as a psychopath or sociopath is one with an antisocial personality disorder.
 One who is diagnosed with this disorder does not really mean that he is already evil, manipulative and violent.
+According to Julia Shaw Ph.D.
+“The fact that many psychopaths have traits that make them more likely to be violent does not mean that they will be violent.”
 Both a psychopath and sociopath share essentially the same traits.
 Nonetheless, there are also some characteristics that are not common to both.
 It is important to know the main differences in order to properly determine the proper approach for each type of disorder.